Privacy-Preserving Visual Localization with Event Cameras: Experiments

-\paragraph{Face Blurring Assessment} We examine face blurring in terms of low-level image characteristics and high-level semantics.
+We examine face blurring in terms of low-level image characteristics and high-level semantics.
 For evaluation, we generate 9,755 image reconstruction pairs from the event streams with/without sensor level protection.
-Also, we use the publicly available FaceNet~\cite{facenet} and DeepFace~\cite{deepface_1,deepface_2} libraries for high-level evaluation.
+Also, we use the publicly available FaceNet~\cite{facenet} and DeepFace~\cite{deepface_1} libraries for face detection and description.

-Table~\ref{table:sensor_eval}b reports the average sharpness of the faces detected from the reconstructed images.
-For a fair comparison, we first run face detection on the non-filtered image reconstruction and use the detection results to crop both filtered/non-filtered versions.
+Table~\ref{table:sensor_eval} summarizes the evaluation results.
+For low-level image analysis, in Table~\ref{table:sensor_eval}-(a) we report the average sharpness of the faces detected from the reconstructed images.
+To ensure fair comparison, we first run face detection on the non-filtered image reconstruction and use the detection results to crop both filtered/non-filtered versions.
 The sharpness largely drops after filtering, which indicates that our sensor level protection can effectively blur facial landmarks.
-Table~\ref{table:sensor_eval}c further supports this claim, where we measure the image similarity between the two image reconstructions separately for facial and background regions.
+Table~\ref{table:sensor_eval}-(b) further supports this claim, where we measure the image similarity between the two image reconstructions separately for face and background regions.
 The similarity metrics are much higher for background regions, meaning that our method can keep important localization cues ample in the background while blurring out faces.
-Some exemplary results are shown in Figure~\ref{fig:qualitative}a, where the faces are blurred out from filtering while the background features remain intact.
+Some exemplary results are shown in Figure~\ref{fig:qualitative}-(b), where the faces are blurred out from filtering while the background features remain much less intact.